tiangeluo/ShapeCompiler/README.md

 - 3D->Text: [Scan2cap](https://arxiv.org/abs/2012.02206)

 ## Acknowledgement
+We thank the below open-resource projects and codes.

 - Our codebase builds heavily on https://github.com/lucidrains/DALLE-pytorch.
 - We follow this [script](https://github.com/zekunhao1995/PointFlowRenderer) to render our point clouds with [Misuba](http://www.mitsuba-renderer.org/).